GenomicsAotearoa/Pangenome-Graphs-Workshop/docs/2_Intro_2.md

 # Intro 2: Pangenome Graphs Workshop
 <p align="justify">
 This repository includes sample datasets and scripts, which are utilized for the construction of pangenome graphs.
-It provides a comprehensive walkthrough of each step executed within the Nesi environment.
+It provides a comprehensive walkthrough of each step executed within the NeSI environment.
 </p>

 # Pangenome Graphs Workshop